bcgov/NotifyBC/docs/docs/getting-started/installation.md

 To setup a development environment in order to contribute to _NotifyBC_, installing from source code is preferred.

-## Deploy Locally from Source Code
+## Deploy locally from Source Code

 ### System Requirements